GigabyteCrippler/calculator/README.md

 ## Calculator
-Calculator is a simple app written in HTML, CSS  and vanilla JS (love  //)
+Calculator is a simple app written in HTML, CSS  and vanilla JS